turingschool/front-end-curriculum/lessons/module-2/test-driven-development.md

 });
 ```

-If you run `npm test` now, you'll see an error that isn't related to our actual test.
+If you run `npm test` now, you'll see an expected error.
 It's important to recognize this error, because it will happen a lot.
 Mocha and Chai are two different libraries - which is indicated by this error message:

 ```bash
 1) Box should return true: